Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments

+In certain situations, there may be elements of $\mathcal{S}$ corresponding to state preparation isometries, which are supported exclusively on output ports.
+Similarly, for measurements and partial projections, there will be elements of $\mathcal{S}$ supported exclusively on input ports.
+In this latter case, in order for the corresponding fault-tolerant instruments to be trace preserving the corresponding logical stabilizers must be correlated with the classical outcome of the corresponding QIN.
+An example of this is given by the $X$ or $Z$ measurement instruments in Fig.~\ref{figAllLogicalBlocks} below, wherein the logical block has no quantum output and is closed off by a layer of single-qubit measurements revealing the value of a corresponding logical operator.

-In the logical membranes above, the operators $m\subset \mathcal{O}$ determine the Pauli frame; the product of their outcomes determine the sign of the logical correlator, and hence the random Pauli operator that is additionally applied.
-Note that channel checks can be understood as trivial logical membranes (restricting to stabilizers of the input/output ports), and thus logical membranes form equivalence classes under multiplication by channel checks.
-We let the set of all logical membranes be denoted $\survstab$.
-In this way, \emph{fault tolerance} can be observed at the level of the logical membranes: a fault-tolerant channel should have many equivalent logical membranes for a given logical correlator.
+In general, outcome masks $m\subset \mathcal{O}$ are required to determine the Pauli frame correction; the product of their outcomes determines the sign of the logical correlator, and hence the Pauli correction operator that is additionally applied.
+Check generators in $\mathcal{C}$ as well as local port stabilizers, can be understood as trivial logical membranes (i.e., equivalent to logical identity), and thus, logical membranes form equivalence classes under multiplication by checks.
+In this way, \emph{fault tolerance} can be observed at the level of the logical membranes: a fault-tolerant instrument should have many equivalent logical membranes for a given logical correlator.
+Whereas in the absence of noise all these membranes lead to a consistent Pauli frame correction, in the presence of noise, it is the job of the decoder algorithm to identify the most likely fault equivalence class and corresponding correction.